yaskovdev/blog/_posts/2018-01-08-you-already-own-a-software-development-company.md

 comments: true
 ---

 Your employer hires you, pays for your working environment, corporate events and the ping-pong table.
 Right?
-Absolutely no.
+Absolutely not.

 <img alt="You and Your Employer" src="{{ site.url }}{{ page.image }}">